Understanding Charging and Discharging Voltage

 • Discharging Voltage: Typically 0.9V when fully discharged

-Part 3.
-How to know charging voltage and discharging voltage?
+Part 4.
+How can you know the correct charging or discharging voltage?

 To know the charging voltage and discharging voltage of a battery, you can either refer to the battery’s datasheet or measure it using a multimeter.